learningdebunked/Parrot/README.md

 * Find matching template  and return the json repsonse
 * If no matching template is found , based on template configuration proxy the request and get response
 * If no proxy header attribute is set return a error code with error message
+* Reply with static or dynamic JSON or XML Payload

 # Prerequisites
 Knowledge of the following technologies and frameworks